Flint, MI Solar Panels

 Flint Area Utility Providers

-Flint residents pay above-average electricity rates through two main providers: Consumers Energy at 18.8¢ per kWh and DTE Energy at 19.7¢ per kWh in 2023.
+Understanding your electricity costs is essential when evaluating solar.
+Flint residents are served by two major utilities: Consumers Energy at 18.8¢ per kWh and DTE Energy at 19.7¢ per kWh (2023 data).

 Flint Utilities Electricity Rates